calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 I'm not even going to try and answer this question here since it has so many levels.
 I stumbled through about 10 minutes of going into as much detail about every level of the computer I knew.
 I talked about circuits, graphics, the IP stack, DNS servers, packets, AES encryption, etc. It was a pretty cool question and I think it really shows how much someone knows about computing systems as a whole.

+There is a group of people that [have tried to answer this question completely](https://github.com/alex/what-happens-when) so you can find some interesting insights there.

 ### Microsoft (Internship) - No Offer

 Interviewing with M$ was a lot of fun, which I didn't expect!
 They flew me out to Redmond and the hotel was extremely nice!
 I loved the office too, very pretty and the campus was great.
 I thought they wined-and-dined us interviewees (there were multiple people interviewing) and it was nice talking to them.